School of Physics, Engineering and Technology

 Start Date: January 2010

 The Robotic Sniffer Dog project is a project funded by DSTL which attempts to improve the accuracy and reliability of automatic chemical agent detection using a robotic platform.
-The project was initial funded due to the success of the Receptor Density Algorithm (RDA), an immune-inspired algorithm developed by Dr. Nick Owens as part of his PhD research project, at detecting anomalies within a Proton-Transfer Reaction Mass Spectrometry data-set in a competition organised by DSTL at the ICARIS 2009 Conference.
-The RDA is inspired by the signalling mechansims found within T-cells, and is developed from models of the immunological T-cell and the T-cell recport's ability to contribute to T-cell discrimination.
+The project was initial funded due to the success of the Receptor Density Algorithm (RDA), an immune-inspired algorithm developed by Dr Nick Owens as part of his PhD research project, at detecting anomalies within a Proton-Transfer Reaction Mass Spectrometry data-set in a competition organised by DSTL at the ICARIS 2009 Conference.
+The RDA is inspired by the signalling mechanisms found within T-cells, and is developed from models of the immunological T-cell and the T-cell receptor's ability to contribute to T-cell discrimination.

 Following the successful competition results seen by the RDA, DSTL funded three short work-periods with the goal of adapting the RDA to be used on an embedded robotic platform.
 The sensor used was a Smith's Detection CAM device, mounted on a Pioneer 4AT 4-wheeled robot.
-The platform was navigated across a noisy environment and successfully descriminated the target substance, aerosol-based Deep Heat, from a number of other VOCs.
+The platform was navigated across a noisy environment and successfully discriminated the target substance, aerosol-based Deep Heat, from a number of other VOCs.